 Sunshine Coast Council was the first local government in Queensland to develop a Reconciliation Action Plan in partnership with Reconciliation Australia, which it launched in 2011.

-The National Reconciliation Week theme, is Be Brave.
-Make Change.
+The 2023 National Reconciliation Week theme, is Be a Voice for Generations

 This was the first step, for the Australian Government, towards ‘bridging the gap’ in healthcare, education, employment, and other disadvantages.